I Am Loved As I Love (2015)

 Publisher: Selah Publishing Co., Inc. (forthcoming)

-I Am Loved as I Love (2015) is a setting of an early 20th century text from the Shaker community in Harvard, Massachusetts.
+I Am Loved As I Love (2015) is a setting of an early 20th century text from the Shaker community in Harvard, Massachusetts.
 This community was the second in the United States and was active from 1769 until 1917.
 The original Shaker tune for the text is a joyous melody not unlike the well-known “Simple Gifts.”
 This entirely new musical setting attempts a different approach—while inspired by American folk music, it strives for a mystical and inward tone, though always with fervency.

 This work may be performed by almost any conceivable combination of two vocal parts, from a full mixed chorus to a duet.
-There are various possibilities for its realization, depending on whether mixed (men and women) or non-mixed voices are employed.
+There are various possibilities for its realization, depending on whether mixed (treble and bass) or non-mixed voices are employed.
 The simplicity of the texture should not be assumed to imply small forces only—the focused power of a medium to large choral ensemble singing in unison can be very gripping.

 With a group of mixed voices, the composer suggests the first page be sung in unison (octaves) by all.
 The second page then splits into two parts: primarily S/T the top part and A/B the lower, though it may be desirable to add a few A/B’s to the top part, given its lower notes.